 - The output power of the module is configurable, not to consume more power than needed during transmit.

-You can read more about RIIM’s low power capabilities in the application notes below.
+Read more about RIIM’s low power capabilities in the application notes below.

 RIIM is also designed to have direct cloud connection using protocols such as IPv6, UDP, CoAP and DTLS.
-This eliminates the need for a dedicated border router and offers direct end-to-end IP packet communication with end-to-end security.
+This eliminates the need for a dedicated gateway and offers direct end-to-end IP packet communication with end-to-end security.
 Furthermore, RIIM can operate in a local mode where no internet connection is used.

-You can read more about connecting RIIM with an edge gateway in our application note below.
+Read more about connecting RIIM with an edge gateway in our application note below.

-You can also visit Radiocrafts’ GitHub page for a sample code on how to connect a RIIM network to an edge computer.
+Also visit Radiocrafts’ GitHub page for a sample code on how to connect a RIIM network to an edge computer.

 RIIM Support Tools

-We recommend that you buy a RIIM Development Kit in your early stage product evaluation.
+We recommend you buy a RIIM Development Kit in your early stage product evaluation.
 The development kits are designed to be easy to use and to very quickly support a wireless link or network, where you can make a good analysis of the network performance.

-You can buy the RIIM Development kit from:
+Buy the RIIM Development kit from: